penrose/penrose/packages/examples/src/triangle-mesh-3d/README.md

 # triangle-mesh-3d

-This example is an experiment with using Penrose to generate 3D diagrams. _Note that Penrose does not yet natively support 3D vector operations!_ However, nothing prevents us from performing all the necessary 3D calculations (such as 3D rotations, perspective projection, etc.) using scalar coordinates---it just requires a whole lot of typing...
+This example is an experiment with using Penrose to generate 3D diagrams. _Note that Penrose does not yet natively support many 3D vector operations!_ However, nothing prevents us from performing all the necessary calculations (3D rotations, perspective projection, etc.) inline---it just requires a whole lot of typing...

 The example works by defining points as 3D coordinates, then using a simplistic camera model to project these 3D coordinates to 2D coordinates, which are drawn as usual.